argoproj-labs/argocd-operator/docs/usage/enabling-disabling-argocd-core-components.md

 To support installations with minimal resource requirements and to facilitate distribution across clusters or namespaces, the ability to selectively install specific Argo CD components has been introduced.

-To enable/disable a particular Argo CD workload, a new flag, `spec.<component>.enabled`, has been implemented.
+To enable/disable a particular Argo CD component, a new flag, `spec.<component>.enabled`, has been implemented.
 The default value of the flag is `true`, implying that if the flag is unspecified, the Argo CD workload is enabled by default.

 To disable a specific Argo CD component, set the `spec.<component>.enabled` flag to `false`.